jguddas/combon/spec.md

-###### TBON Version 1, mimetype application/x-tbon1
+###### COMBON Version 1, mimetype application/x-combon1
-# TBON Specification
+# COMBON Specification
-TBON is an efficient text based object serialization format, modelled after JSON but focusing on size instead of human readability.
+COMBON is an efficient text based object serialization format, modelled after JSON but focusing on size instead of human readability.

-TBON being text based is easier to parse than MessagePack but in some cases is not as efficient.
+COMBON being text based is easier to parse than MessagePack but in some cases is not as efficient.

-TBON is compatible with JSON, so stringify - parse cycle with TBON produces the same result as JSON.
+COMBON is compatible with JSON, so stringify - parse cycle with COMBON produces the same result as JSON.

 ## Format
-Like JSON, TBON supports Objects, Arrays, Strings, Booleans, Numbers and null.
+Like JSON, COMBON supports Objects, Arrays, Strings, Booleans, Numbers and null.

 Objects and Arrays start with "(", "[", "{" or "|" and end with "|", "}", "]" or "}".